pluginsGLPI/datainjection/docs/README.txt

-﻿/*
+/*
  * @version $Id: HEADER 14684 2011-06-11 06:32:40Z remi $
  LICENSE

- This file is part of the order plugin.
+ This file is part of the datainjection plugin.

  Datainjection plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by